Stewie

 Step 3 — Specify

-when: 60 minutes pass without activity
+60 minutes pass without user activity

-- User is redirected to /login
+• User is redirected to login

 Built on an open foundation